playcanvas/developer.playcanvas.com/content/en/user-manual/publishing/playable-ads/fb-playable-ads.md

 Try to keep images as small as possible in dimensions and use tools like [TinyPNG][4] to reduce file size even further.

+## Playable ad checklist:

+* Have you added the function call `FbPlayableAd.onCTAClick()` as part of your call to action callback?

 ## How to export